The contract for driving tuition is solely between you and your instructor who is a self-employed franchisee of ProScot Limited.

 Vouchers/ ProScot Junior Drive Gift Packs

 This is a contract between yourself and your Driving Instructor.
 Should you have any complaints or are not happy in any way with your training, or any other part of our service, these matters should be taken up direct with your Instructor.
 However, please do not let a problem linger.
 If you booked your course or lessons through the ProScot Booking Office you may contact the person who arranged your training in the first place for advice and help by ringing 01592 650100.
 If you booked directly with the ProScot Instructor you will need to put your complaint in writing to ProScot Ltd, Barclay Court, Carberry Road, Mitchelston Industrial Estate, Kirkcaldy, Fife, KY1 3WE.
-Should he/she or the ProScot Booking Office be unable to resolve the issue and if you are still unsatisfied with the outcome, your complaint should be made in writing direct to the Driving Standards Agency or Trading Standards.
+Should he/she or the ProScot Booking Office be unable to resolve the issue and if you are still unsatisfied with the outcome, your complaint should be made in writing direct to the Driver and Vehicle Standards Agency or Trading Standards.
 The address will be available from your driving instructor, the ProScot office or online.

 ProScot Ltd reserves the right to change prices, and details of products and services (and any offers) posted online without notice.
 All products and services are subject to availability and we give no guarantee in this regard.
 The provision of details of products and services on this website are not, and should not be construed as, an offer to sell or buy such products or services.
 ProScot Ltd may accept or reject your offer at its sole discretion.